 As he crossed into Greece, the emperor experienced slight difficulties at sea.
 A few advisors and men in his camp started believing that it was the manifestation of the bad omen foretold by Xerxes’ priests.
 To calm the Hellespont, Xerxes is believed to have asked his men to literally beat the sea with canes 300 times.
 He also believed that he could literally restrain the sea by sinking metal shackles into it.

 The Battles of Artemisium and Thermopylae

 The Spartan king Leonidas marched solo with a group of a few thousands of soldiers to meet Xerxes head on.
-Although, Leonidas and his men fought bravely, their army was no match to the vast Persian army.
-Xerxes would go on to taste victory at the battle of Artemisium, which was on his way to Athens.
+Although, Leonidas and his men fought bravely, their army was no match for the vast Persian army.
+Xerxes would go on to taste victory at the Battle of Artemisium (480 BCE), which was on his way to Athens.

 Upon arriving in Athens, the furious Xerxes went ahead to burn down and ransack the city to the ground.
 The king was angry because the Athenians had the nerve to resist him and not bow to him.

 Read More: 12 Greatest Ancient Military Commanders